Introduction

 Name: segment, dtype: int64

-The year-over-year comparison shows interesting dynamics.
-Inactive customers grew from 8,602 to 9,158 (a gain of 556), reflecting natural churn.
-Active high value customers grew from 476 to 573 (a gain of 97), showing successful customer development.
+Inactive customers grew from 8,602 to 9,158 (churn).
+Active high value grew from 476 to 573 (customer development).
 Understanding these flows becomes critical for CLV estimation.

 Constructing the Transition Matrix